Contrasting patterns of coral growth across Australia’s Great Barrier Reef and Coral Sea

 Branch BioChallenge 2018

-The North West Branch of the RSB has held an annual competition for A level students for the past 20 years.
+The North Western branch of the RSB has held an annual competition for A level students for the past 20 years.
 This year the University of Central Lancashire hosted the event again and saw students from 14 schools and Further Education colleges congregate in Preston to compete in the NW Branch BioChallenge.

 A series of questions designed to stretch the students were posed by UCLAN staff and members of the Branch committee and covered a broad range of disciplines.
 With questions ranging from genetic manipulation and molecular biology to ecology and identifying aquatic organisms from different rivers, the students enjoyed the variety and could really appreciate the breadth of biology.